jmgilman/ChocolateyPackageCreator/examples/README.md

 build directory where all of the package files have been collected.
 The general purpose of the process script is to perform any additional actions on package files before the final package is compiled.
-Examples include unzipping files, removing unecessary files, or moving dynmically adding content like configuration files.
+Examples include unzipping files, removing unecessary files, or dynamically adding content like configuration files.

 The process script should not return anything and all output from it is